mikron-ia/rpg-hub-frontend-static/README.md

 [![Code Climate](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static/badges/gpa.svg)](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static)
 [![Test Coverage](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static/badges/coverage.svg)](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static/coverage)

 A system for role-playing game story/campaign/epic management.
-This repository is the frontend - PHP Version.
+This repository contains the frontend in a simplistic PHP version.

 ## Background
 [Role-playing games](https://en.wikipedia.org/wiki/Role-playing_game) are a very wide category, ranging from very simplistic systems to extremely complex mechanical solutions.
 What they do have in common, though, is the story - you can play a game without mechanics, but even a primitive dungeon crawl is going to have some story.
 Managing this story, its cast, threads, and - if present - mechanical components - is the role of this project.

-The project is currently split in three parts - [backend](https://github.com/mikron-ia/rpg-hub-backend) and two variants of the frontend - this and [AngularJS, undeveloped yet, version](https://github.com/mikron-ia/rpg-hub-frontend).
+This project is a part of a larger whole.
+It is supposed to draw data from [backend](https://github.com/mikron-ia/rpg-hub-backend) once it is completed.
+Originally, this page was supposed to be writen in AngularJS; at the moment, this is the only front, and AngularJS is not developed - [its skeleton is to be found here](https://github.com/mikron-ia/rpg-hub-frontend).
 Reason for twofold version of frontend is simple: I need a functional page ASAP, and have too little time to write AngularJS code with any decency.

 This version of frontend is being written in PHP with Silex.
 Data to display in the frontend is retrieved from API provided by backend.